arsalan0c/dafny-programs/verification.md

 ## Boogie
+Boogie is a language for encoding verification conditions.

-Boogie consists of two parts, mathematical and imperative.
+It consists of two parts, mathematical and imperative.

 Grammar of a Boogie program:
 ```